Accurate Pi Theory

 Straight Line Circle Theory

-Straight Line Circle Theory states that the reason a line ought not be used inside the circle for radius is because a line is straight and it has square edges and the arc of a circle is round.
-Thus when the radius of a circle is measured as a line in the center of the circle, the line does not sit flush against the arc of a circle.
+Straight Line Circle Theory states that the reason a line ought not be used inside the circle for radius is because a line is straight and has square edges and the arc of a circle is round.
+Thus, when the radius of a circle is measured as a line in the center of the circle, the line does not sit flush against the arc of a circle.
 Because the line does not sit flush against the arc of the circle the radius cannot be accurately measured.
 Therefore, in theory a line in the center of a circle cannot accurately measure the radius of a circle.

 By: Michael G. Strain Jr.